nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ### Add feature
 #### Overview

 The Add feature in Trackr enables users to easily add models to the app.
-Users will be able to keep of models they are in charge of.
+Users will be able to keep track of models they are in charge of.

 There are three types of models: